- To & From BWI

 The mission of the Arts Council of Anne Arundel County, Inc. is to encourage and invest in the visual arts, performing arts, and historic preservation for the people of Anne Arundel County.
 This exhibit at BWI Marshall Airport provides a wonderful opportunity for local Anne Arundel County artists to showcase their talents to thousands of travelers.
 Exhibits rotate every four months, each with a new theme.

-Click this link to see the current display, “All Around Anne Arundel”, or here to see previous exhibits.
+Click this link to see the current display, “Peace of Mind”, or here to see previous exhibits.

 The Thurgood Marshall Tribute honors one of this century’s foremost leaders in the struggle for equal rights under the law.
 In 1967, the Baltimore native became the first African American to be appointed to the U.S. Supreme Court.